googleanalytics/autotrack/README.md

 ga('send', 'pageview');
 ```

-**Note:** be careful not to confusing the node module [`require`](https://nodejs.org/api/modules.html) statement with the `analytics.js` [`require`](https://developers.google.com/analytics/devguides/collection/analyticsjs/command-queue-reference#require) command.
+**Note:** be careful not to confuse the node module [`require`](https://nodejs.org/api/modules.html) statement with the `analytics.js` [`require`](https://developers.google.com/analytics/devguides/collection/analyticsjs/command-queue-reference#require) command.
 When loading autotrack with an npm module loader, both requires must be used.

 ### Passing configuration options

-All autotrack plugin accept a configuration object as the third parameter to the `require` command.
+All autotrack plugins accept a configuration object as the third parameter to the `require` command.

 Some of the plugins (e.g. `outboundLinkTracker`, `socialWidgetTracker`, `urlChangeTracker`) have a default behavior that works for most people without specifying any configuration options.
 Other plugins (e.g. `cleanUrlTracker`, `impressionTracker`, `mediaQueryTracker`) require certain configuration options to be set in order to work.